dominicp6/TheHumbleScientist/content/posts/bead_combinatorics.md

 \binom{W-1}{k-1}.
 $$

-The total number of possible arrangements, when the bead in position $1$ is black, is then
+The total number of possible arrangements is then the product of these two factors:

 $$
 \binom{B}{k}\binom{W-1}{k-1}.